AlexRaudvee/Data-Challenge-3/README.md

 ## Usage
 After the installation, you can run the main pipeline through your google colab session.
 The file that you have to run is `pipeline.ipynb`.
 Make sure to check that you have created a short cut for images that are on google drive or/and change the global paths.
+**NOTE**: If you run the pipeline in google colab, make sure to add the following folders to working environment: `packages`, `processings`, `assets`.

 ## Contributing
 We welcome contributions!
 To contribute: